Grant funding available in support of excellence in the presentation and study of Kurt Weill’s and Marc Blitzstein’s compositions

 - Research and Travel

-In addition to its established Grant Program, the Kurt Weill Foundation cultivates relationships with professional arts organizations and leading educational institutions in connection with major projects and initiatives.
+In addition to its established Grant Program, the Kurt Weill Foundation cultivates relationships with professional arts organizations and leading educational institutions in connection with major projects and initiatives through its Sponsorships program.
 Organizations may approach the Foundation with ideas for major projects, and the Foundation may on occasion present proposals to the organizations.
 Collaborative projects are developed through extended discussion between the Foundation and the organizations, and the Foundation provides substantial funding in order to make them possible.

 The grant program was established in the service of the Foundation’s mission to promote and perpetuate the legacies of Weill and Lenya.
-Since 1984 independent grant panels have recommended, and the Board of Trustees has awarded, more than 500 grants and $3,000,000 to organizations and scholars worldwide in support of excellence in the presentation and study of Kurt Weill’s compositions.
+Upon recommendation of anonymous independent grant panels, the KWF has awarded more than 500 grants and over $3,700,000 to organizations and scholars worldwide since 1983.
 In 2013, Marc Blitzstein’s compositions became eligible for support.
+Inquiries may be directed to Brady Sansone, Director of Programs and Business Affairs, at firstname.lastname@example.org.